maciekbanas/shinyphaser/docs/reference/Sprite.md

 # Sprite

 Create and manage animated sprites in the Phaser scene.
+Created with PhaserGame\$add_sprite() method.

 ## Methods